To build your own Itinerary, click to add an item to your Itinerary basket.

 You are here: Our Work > Priorities and Projects > Jurassic Coast Geo-Heritage Sustainability Study

-The Jurassic Coast Geo-Heritage Sustainability Study project aims to investigate and provide a better understanding of the future risks to the Outstanding Universal Value of the Jurassic Coast UNESCO World Heritage Site, and therefore understand how we might better conserve the Geo-Heritage of the site.
+The Jurassic Coast Geo-Heritage Sustainability Study aims to analyse the coast and provide a better understanding of the future risks to the Outstanding Universal Value of the Jurassic Coast UNESCO World Heritage Site.
+With this analysis, we can therefore understand how we might better conserve the Geo-Heritage of the site.
 Nestled along the southwestern coast of England, the Jurassic Coast is a testament to Earth's history and processes, spanning 185 million years of geological evolution.
-But this dynamic coastline is ever-changing and is one that may have considerable changes over time from factors such as sea level rise, climate change and us as human interacting with it.
+But this dynamic coastline is ever-changing and is one that will have considerable changes over time from factors such as sea level rise, climate change and us as human interacting with it.

 The Environment Act 2021 sets out the Government’s aim to put plans in place for nature to recover for future generations to enjoy, and as part of this “Protected Site Strategies” will aim to provide bespoke toolkits for key areas in the UK.
 This is where our Jurassic Coast Geo-Heritage Sustainability Study project comes in.
 The Jurassic Coast Geo-Heritage Sustainability Study will aim to provide Natural England with the basis and background for a Protected Site Strategy.